odoo/documentation/support/where_can_i_get_support.rst

 Please include in your request:

-- your subscription number,
+- your subscription number
-- if your database is hosted by Odoo (Odoo Online or Odoo.sh), please also send the URL of your database.
+- the URL of your database if your database is hosted by Odoo (Odoo Online or Odoo.sh)

 Our agents will get back to you as soon as possible.